HILDE BRAET - Artist

 In "le plaisir du texte" he argues that the new - which also

 includes art - equals pleasure.
-The photograph of Araki reflects
+The photograph of Araki

-exceptional hedonistic aesthetics, goes against the doxa
+reflects exceptional hedonistic aesthetics, goes

-of entrenched views of missionary attitudes and vanilla candles.
+against the doxa of entrenched views of missionary

-Araki goes against the stereotype of the romantic and erotic
+stereotype of the romantic and erotic experience.
+Does he then

-experience.
-Does he then cross the line between pornography and
+cross the line between pornography and eroticism?
+No, because

-the content of the work.
+the work.

 Araki